The Lykov Family – 42 years in the wilderness

 In 1961 due to a bad summer harvest, the family ran out of food during an especially long winter and one of the children died of starvation.
 The other 3 children died in 1981 and Lykov died in 1988, with the only surviving member of the family his daughter, Agafia who continued to live in isolation until January of 2016.

-The most incredible thing about the families story is that they survived at all.
-The chances of them getting a disease or developing an infection from a wound is very, very high indeed, yet non of them did.
+The most incredible thing about the family’s story is that they survived.
+The chances of them getting a disease or developing an infection from a wound are very, very high indeed, yet none of them did.

-After the small amount of equipment they had with them rusted, they made birch bark containers and even had a basic spinning wheel to turn hemp into fibres for making clothes.
-After their tools wore out, they made crude wooden and stone tools to farm with, relying mostly on their hands to pull up the potato crops and snapping off rye stems.
-But somehow they made it, without a single suicide and even seemed quite happy to stay there, refusing an offer to return them to civilisation when they were discovered in 1978.
+After the small amount of equipment they had with them rusted, they made birch bark containers and even had a basic spinning wheel to turn hemp into fibers for making clothes.
+After their tools wore out, they made crude wooden and stone tools to farm with, relying mostly on their hands to pull up the potato crops and snap off rye stems.
+But somehow they made it, without a single suicide, and even seemed quite happy to stay there, refusing an offer to return them to civilization when they were discovered in 1978.